tiagojsag/playbook/projects/project-workflow/index.md

 Dev(s) & Designer & PM & Tech Lead & Data Scientist: Meet/share staging site for review and feedback.

 ## Ahead of Releases
-Dev(s) & Researcher: Discuss analytics implementation (account setup, any custom events to track?)
+Dev(s) & Researcher: Discuss analytics implementation (account setup, any custom events to track?), [read how to add analytics here](adding-google-analytics.md).
 PM, Dev(s) & Camellia: Discuss interesting points from the project that could be put in a blog.